Notes on the Geography of Northern India: Darjeeling

 Second impression, besides steep and crowded?
 Well, like many hill stations this one arose in part as a sanatarium for ailing colonial officers.
 Then-captain George Lloyd came by in 1829 and wrote that he "was immediately struck with its being well adapted for the purpose of a sanitarium".
 A few years later, in 1835, the Raja of Sikkim ceded the site "out of friendship for the Government of the Company... for the purpose of enabling the servants of his Government suffering from sickness to avail themselves of its advantages."
 The text of the cession is a model of simplicity: "I, the Sikkimputtee Rajah, out of friendship for the said Governor-General, hereby present Darjeeling to the East India Company."

 Splendidly generous, wasn't he?
-Well, it wasn't quite that simple, but the British got the land and then a simple sanatorium.
+Well, it wasn't quite that simple, but the British got the land and then built a simple sanatorium.
 It was greatly expanded in 1883 with the opening of the Eden Sanitarium, named for the just-departed Lieutenant-Governor of Bengal, Ashley Eden.
 It's still in business, greatly expanded.
 For the history of the British acquisition of Darjeeling, see L.S.S.
 O'Malley, Bengal District Gazetteers: Darjeeling, 1907, p.
 19.

 We've come around to the other side of the hospital.
 There's a ravine here that passes the town's botanical garden.